RusticFlare/github-pages-blog/_posts/2025-05-21-first-blog.md

 Instagram and opened an [account on Vero](https://vero.co/rusticflare).
 I can't remember the last time I browsed Reddit (I do still use it when searching for answers to questions).

+### Group Chats: The New Social Media

+About a year ago, I noticed something different start to happen in my group chats: people started sharing posts from social media.

+Previously, I'd used group chats to organise meeting up with friends and family.